partisiablockchain/dapp-playground/README.md

-# Welcome to the PBC Smart Contract Development Environment
+# Welcome to the Partisia Blockchain DApps Playground

 This a development environment for the Partisia Blockchain, made for creating applications and smart contracts utilizing the Zk Rust and public blockchain.